 Most of what is known about past population estimates, composition and territories of local native groups is based upon the knowledge of elders and observations of others recorded over the last two hundred years.
 Their livelihood was based on the immediate environment; the sea and the forest, which provided sustenance in the form of food, shelter, clothing and spiritual associations.
 Read more about the History of the Pacific Rim National Park.

 Location: Bedwell River Valley is located at the head of Bedwell Sound, nine miles by water north of Tofino on the west coast of Vancouver Island.
 Bedwell River Valley is accessed by float plane or a 30-minute boat trip from Tofino, a thrilling journey through the remote Canadian wilds.

-Nestled between the beautiful Bedwell River and one of its estuaries is The Outpost of the ultra-luxurious Clayoquot Wilderness Resort, a 21st-century safari-style collection of white safari-style tents built on raised wooden platforms and discreetly screened by salmonberry bushes.
+Nestled between the beautiful Bedwell River and one of its estuaries is The Outpost of the ultra-luxurious Clayoquot Wilderness Lodge, a 21st-century safari-style collection of white safari-style tents built on raised wooden platforms and discreetly screened by salmonberry bushes.
 Three riverside tents have views of the Bedwell River, four are in the rainforest, and three are perched on a promontory with stunning mountain views.